Dark-Hippo/scorm-tool-ui/readme.md

 - VITE_AUTH_CLIENT_ID - The Auth0 client ID to use.
 - VITE_AUTH_AUDIENCE - The Auth0 audience to use.
 - VITE_AUTH_CALLBACK_URL - The Auth0 callback URL to use.

+### TODO

+- Add note about deployment with Netlify
+- Add better description